 Locating his address on rue Saint Anne near the stately Palais Royal gardens, I entered a rarefied world.
 Atop a pale stone Haussmannian building, he occupied an entire floor with high ceilings and inner balconies overlooking a big square room filled with monumental marble goddess statuary and other artwork acquired through his parents’ business on rue Saint Honoré.
 I thought there would be other guests, but it was a tête-à-tête.
 I left no blanks whatsoever in the conversation and kept a fixed distance at all times.

 The table was beautifully set with exquisite china and crystal.
 His cook had left our dinner in the kitchen and Sandro waited on me like a butler, serving several courses of delicacies with impossible names.
 A rich Bordeaux was accompanied by fresh walnuts “to bring out the bouquet” (new concept!).
 Intrigued, but wary and impatient, I departed smoothly before the last metro.

 Anther invitation followed: Maya Plisetskaya was dancing at the Paris Opera.
 Sandro had orchestra seats.
 Maya Plisetskaya was dazzling and well worth the awkwardness with my squire, but how long was he going to string me along?
 The clock was ticking.
-A full grad school ride was on hold at NYU the next step in my career plan towards a professorship.
+A full grad school ride was on hold at NYU, the next step in my career plan towards a professorship.
+The clock was ticking.

 Aliss Valerie Terrell – Fulbright to France 1971